 Some of the difficulties facing neutralist doctrines are connected to the first of our two sets of questions.
-In particular, there is the familiar worry that there might be no defensible way of dividing the realm of moral considerations into two parts, such that one part may serve as the justificatory basis of political or state action while the other may not.
-It has been argued, for example, that even the likeliest candidates for membership in the part of morality neutralists deem appropriate for political reasoning-e.g., requirements of justice-cannot but rely for their force and content on the other part of morality, on particular conceptions of the good, and that doctrines of neutrality are therefore doomed to incoherence.3
+In particular, there is the familiar worry that there might be no defensible way of dividing the realm of moral considerations into two parts, such that one part may serve as the justificatory basis of political or state action while the

 These, however, are not the worries I wish to discuss here.
-(Let me just note that I do not find them as obviously damaging to the neutralist case as some have taken them to be.)4 Instead, I want to address our second set of questions: to whose actions, or to which sphere(s) of action, should anti-perfectionist restrictions apply-and why?
+(Let me just note that I do not find them as obviously damaging to the neutralist case as some have taken them to be.)4 Instead, I want to address our second set of questions: To whose actions, or to which sphere(s) of action, should anti-perfectionist restrictions apply, and why?
 Why is it political action, or state action, that merits special concern?
 If we have compelling reasons to encourage certain conceptions of the good and discourage others, why may we not do so politically, through the state, as well as nonpolitically?
 Unless anti-perfectionists can argue for some morally relevant distinction between political and nonpolitical action-unless they can drive a wedge between moral perfectionism and political perfectionism-it remains unclear why conceptions of the good should be excluded from political reasoning.

-Not all of the by now familiar arguments for state neutrality meet this very basic requirement: arguments from moral skepticism, for example, do not.5 Much better at identifying
+Not all of the by now familiar arguments for state neutrality meet this very basic requirement: arguments from moral skepticism, for example, do not.5 Much better at identifying the requisite distinction, however, are arguments that point to the coercive character of state action.